tezedge/tezedge-explorer/README.md

 Additionally, if you want to see the real time progress of the tests use the following command instead:

 `npx cypress run --headed`

+## Using Icons Inside TezEdge Explorer

+TezEdge Explorer uses `mat-icon` to render the icons and its icon-set functionalities.
+Also, using the `svg-sprite` library, all icons used by the application are stored inside _one single sprite svg_.

+To add a new icon in the app you have to follow these simple steps:

+### 1. Add your icon
+- put your new **svg** icon inside `assets/icons`

+### 2. Trigger svg sprite generation
+- go to the **root** of the project, open a terminal window and run: `npm run generate-icons`

+### 3. Find your new generated svg sprite
+- go to `assets/sprite/css/svg/sprite.css-#hashcode#.svg` and copy the entire content of the generated svg file

+### 4. Use the new generated svg sprite
+- go to `assets/sprite/icon-set.svg` and replace the entire content with the one copied previously

+### 5. Remove unused files
+- delete directory `assets/sprite/css`.
+That's all!